GMPavanLab/Swarm-CG/README.md

 Another possible use case would be the tuning of elastic networks in CG models of proteins, although this still requires a well sampled AA or fine CG reference trajectory.

-Please feel free to open an [Issue](https://github.com/GMPavanLab/SwarmCG/issues) or email us in case you are interested into extended usages and need help.
+Please feel free to open an [Issue](https://github.com/GMPavanLab/SwarmCG/issues) or email us if you are interested into extended usages and need help.

 ### Credits